Looking Closely at the Growth Curve for Innoviz Technologies Ltd. (INVZ)

 INVZ’s Market Performance

-INVZ stocks went down by -2.71% for the week, with a monthly jump of 6.13% and a quarterly performance of 8.89%, while its annual performance rate touched -33.42%.
-The volatility ratio for the week stands at 5.31% while the volatility levels for the past 30 days are set at 7.26% for Innoviz Technologies Ltd. The simple moving average for the period of the last 20 days is -5.33% for INVZ stocks with a simple moving average of 11.99% for the last 200 days.
+INVZ stocks went up by 2.45% for the week, with a monthly drop of -7.22% and a quarterly performance of 16.51%, while its annual performance rate touched -28.33%.
+The volatility ratio for the week stands at 7.17% while the volatility levels for the past 30 days are set at 6.62% for Innoviz Technologies Ltd. The simple moving average for the period of the last 20 days is -4.06% for INVZ stocks with a simple moving average of 12.09% for the last 200 days.

 Analysts’ Opinion of INVZ